dumdumai/competitor-analysis/README.md

 **Backend:**
 - FastAPI with Python 3.12+ and uvicorn
 - LangGraph for agent workflow management
-- OpenAI GPT-4 for analysis
+- Azure OpenAI GPT-4 for competitive analysis and data structuring
-- Tavily API for web intelligence
+- Tavily API for web intelligence, competitor discovery, and market research
-- MongoDB for data persistence
+- MongoDB for analysis results and business data persistence
+- PostgreSQL for LangGraph checkpoint persistence
-- Redis for caching
+- Redis for session management and caching

 **Frontend:**
 - React 18 + TypeScript